Portal hypertension: Management

+Hepatorenal syndrome

+Pathogenesis

+Activation of neurohumoral factors (discussed in the Pathophysiology section) leads to renal vasoconstriction, which results in decreased blood supply to the kidneys and therefore, a decreased glomerular filtration rate.
+This can be an acute kidney injury (HRS type 1) or a slowly progressive kidney failure (HRS type 2).

+Management

+Management depends on whether or not patients are in the intensive care unit (ICU).
+When not in the ICU, patients are given albumin and splanchnic vasoconstrictors such as terlipressin.
+This use of splanchnic vasoconstrictors increases mean arterial pressure, which increases the amount of blood supplied to the kidneys.
+This decreases the compensatory neurohumoral response that led to the renal vasoconstriction and improves overall kidney function.

+Cardiomyopathy

+Pathogenesis

+Initially, the heart compensates for the decreased effective arterial blood volume that is the result of splanchnic vasodilation by increasing cardiac output, which results in high-output heart failure.
+Eventually, the heart will no longer be able to maintain this increased cardiac output in the setting of prolonged splanchnic vasodilation.
+As a result, the heart will not fill with or pump out blood appropriately.

+Management

+Non-selective beta blockers have been successful in some clinical studies.
+Patients are also treated with diuretics.
+Liver transplant may reverse the cardiomyopathy.

 Treatment

-The treatment of portal hypertension is divided into:

 Portosystemic shunts

 Selective shunts select non-intestinal flow to be shunted to the systemic venous drainage while leaving the intestinal venous drainage to continue to pass through the liver.
 The most well known of this type is the splenorenal.
 This connects the splenic vein to the left renal vein thus reducing portal system pressure while minimizing any encephalopathy.
 In an H-shunt, which could be mesocaval (from the superior mesenteric vein to the inferior vena cava) or could be, portocaval (from the portal vein to the inferior vena cava) a graft, either synthetic or the preferred vein harvested from elsewhere on the patient's body, is connected between the superior mesenteric vein and the inferior vena cava.
 The size of this shunt will determine how selective it is.

 With the advent of transjugular intrahepatic portosystemic shunting (TIPS), portosystemic shunts are less performed.
 TIPS has the advantage of being easier to perform and doesn't disrupt the liver's vascularity.